18alantom/fitloop/README.md

 - `test_dl` - [DataLoader](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader) for testing the model.
 - *stage functions* - A set of functions that are called at different stages throughout the loop.
 - `criteria` - name of the validation criteria that is used to evaluate the model, this is a value that is returned from the state dict.
+- `configure_optimizer` - A function that is used to configure the optimizer parameters so that the model is ready to train when it is loaded or restored, the default one can only be used for single optimizers and single lr_schedulers.

 ## Configure Optimizer
 ```python